-|Hardiness Zones||4 to 9|
+|Hardiness Zones||4 to 9 (USDA)|

-How to Grow Peach Trees
+How to Plant Peach Trees

-Peach trees need full sun.
-Peach trees growing in shade lose their vigor, making them susceptible to pest and disease problems.
-Ensure that peach trees have the proper spacing to prevent them from shading each other at maturity.
-Plant standard peaches 18 feet apart, and dwarf peaches five feet apart.
+Peach trees are self-fertile, so you don't need to plant more than one to produce fruit.
+If you want to start a mini orchard, make sure they have the proper spacing to prevent them from shading each other at maturity.
+Plant standard peaches 18 feet apart, and dwarf peaches 5 feet apart.

 Peach trees need good drainage, and like their soil on the sandy side.
-Adding an organic mulch like leaf mold or compost helps suppress weeds, and keeps the soil at a healthy, slightly acidic level.
-A slightly elevated site is better than a depression where frost settles.
+Adding an organic mulch like leaf mold or compost helps suppress weeds and keeps the soil healthy and slightly acidic.

 Temperature and Humidity